patxoca/arv.factory/docs/source/tutorial.rst

 Tutorial
 ********

-In the simplest case creating a factory requires a line of code, not counting the imports:
+In the simplest case creating a factory requires one line of code, not counting the imports:

 .. doctest::